JETSCAPE/X-SCAPE/README.md

 ### iSS support

 iSS is a Monte Carlo sampler code after the hydrodynamics and can be integrated into the JETSCAPE framework.
-To download the lastest version of iSS, one can run the shell script under the external_packages folder,
+To download the latest version of iSS, one can run the shell script under the external_packages folder,

 ```bash